 I will continue to do that in the Senate.

-We need a Republican center from Georgia.
+We need a Republican senator from Georgia.

-We need, you know, every statewide elected official in Georgia is Republican, with the exception of our two senators, and that was just an anomaly that happened during 2020 and and then we we lost another very close race in 2022.
+We need, you know, every statewide elected official in Georgia is Republican, with the exception of our two senators.

-But we're gonna make sure that changes, and we're gonna change it in 2026, and people of Georgia will have a clear choice.
+And people of Georgia will have a clear choice.

-Uh there's been talk that the DHS and Christy Noam have said that their arrests are still on the table.
+There's been talk that the DHS and Christy Noam have said that their arrests are still on the table.

 Is this something that warrants something like that?

-I mean, I don't know what all is in the I know that there's a speech and debate clause that does protect members of Congress.
+I mean, I don't know what all is in the, I know that there's a speech and debate clause that does protect members of Congress.

 Because a lot of them, in fact, there's one who just called in that wants to know why they're not pressing charges.